dustywhite7/Econ8310/SlidesCode/8 - Lasso.md

 ---

-### Implementing Lasso Regression
+# Implementing Lasso Regression

-As we move into predictive mode, let's use lasso to introduce our next library: `sklearn`.
+As we continue into predictive models, it's time to introduce our next library: `sklearn`.

 ```python
 import pandas as pd